 Our Founder: Mary M. McCambridge

-Before completing college, our founder, Mary M. McCambridge (Ask Mary Mac) had experienced the death of four friends – two teenagers to drunk drivers, two college students to inoperable cancer.
+Before completing college, our founder, Mary M. McCambridge (Mary Mac) had experienced the death of four friends – two teenagers to drunk drivers, two college students to inoperable cancer.
 Later she would sustain many other deaths of family members and close friends including the murder of her former husband’s 11 year-old daughter, which took them on an 18-year journey to help solve the crime.
 It was these life experiences that led her to become involved in the field of bereavement.

 Mary, who established www.GriefAuthority.com, is host of The Mary Mac Show podcast, heard in over 80 countries and in the top 5% of podcasts globally, is a grief and bereavement specialist, award-winning author, speaker, private executive bereavement coach, nationally-known crime victims’ rights advocate and consultant.
 She developed and edited the award-winning National Directory of Bereavement Support Groups and Services, Understanding Your Grieving Heart After a Loved One’s Death, How to Help a Grieving Child After a Loved One’s Death, Holiday Grief: How to Cope with Stress, Anxiety and Depression After a Loved One’s Death and other works in this field.

 She received her Bachelor of Science degree from the University of Scranton and an MBA in Finance/International Business from Fordham University.
 She was honored by the New York State Senate for her work with Survivors of Homicide Victims, and has been featured in newspaper articles in the New York Daily News, Newsday, the Orlando Sentinel and other media.
 She has also appeared on radio and television show including CBS Up to the Minute, and News 12 Long Island.